 Meet Our Team

-In order to support and build capacity in parents, our team uses a Primary Service Provider (PSP) approach to service delivery.
+In order to support and build capacity in parents, our team of professionals uses a Primary Service Provider (PSP) approach to service delivery.
 This means that every child and every family have a full team (PT, OT, Speech Pathologists, Early Childhood Special Educator, Dietician, Social Worker, and more) supporting and available to them, but one person functions as the primary support for the family.

 What is a Primary Service Provider?

 The Primary Service Provider (PSP) is chosen with input from the whole team based on who is the best match for the child and family.
 This person is the primary point of contact and the provider the child and family will interact with most often.